LironHazan/js_fatigue_bunjs/README.md

 bun / bunx

 ### What is Bunjs
-A new Jvavascript runtime based on JavascriptCore (webkit) engine The runtime itself is written in [Zig](https://ziglang.org/learn/why_zig_rust_d_cpp/) ("its like Rust to the poor" said Cfir.T)
+A new Javascript runtime based on JavascriptCore (webkit) engine The runtime itself is written in [Zig](https://ziglang.org/learn/why_zig_rust_d_cpp/) ("its like Rust to the poor" said Cfir.T)

 repo: https://github.com/oven-sh/bun